spacesparrow/timetrack-test-app/README.md

  - For checking code style execute `docker-compose exec php composer check-cs`
  - For fixing code style execute `docker-compose exec php composer fix-cs`

+# **Demo launch**
+There are data prepared for demo launch.
+Run `docker-compose exec php php bin/console doctrine:fixtures:load --group=demo` to fill database with it.
+Please note that all data stored in database will be purged after fixtures loading

 # **Managing .env**
 By default, Docker load env variables from `.env` file located in the same directory as `docker-compose.yml`.